nerobossai/nerocity/README.md

-This is a Marvin Web App
+This is a Nerocity Web App

 ## To run the project